-Testing with an Artificial Ocean
+Dry Testing with an Artificial Ocean

-If it is not possible to test run the system with the boat in the water, testing may be accomplished with an artificial ocean.
-You will need 1.3 lbs. of non-iodized salt (rock salt, sea salt, or aquarium salt) to make 5 gallons (605 grams of salt per 20 liters) of seawater that is about 33,000 PPM salinity (average seawater salinity).
-A good rule of thumb is 1/2 cup (.12 liters) of salt per gallon (4 liters) of water.
-Make sure the domestic water system is powered up and the boat's tank has at least 30 gallons (120 Liters) of water to purge the storage chemicals from the system.
-Confirm that the charcoal filter is installed, and the domestic water line is connected.
+If it is not possible to test run the system with the boat in the water, you may test the system with an artificial ocean.
+You will need 1.3 lbs. of non-iodized salt (rock salt, sea salt, or aquarium salt) to make a 5 gallons (33 grams of salt per liter) of water that is about 33,000 PPM salinity (average seawater salinity).
+Make sure the domestic water system is powered up and the boat's tank has at least 60 gallons (230 Liters) of water to purge the storage chemicals from the system.
+Confirm that the charcoal filter is installed in the feed pump module, and the domestic water line is connected.
+If freshwater system is not available & system is still pickled, alter beginning procedure to feed unchlorinated water